Manifold Gaussian Variational Bayes on the Precision Matrix

 We propose an optimization algorithm for Variational Inference (VI) in complex models.
 Our approach relies on natural gradient updates where the variational space is a Riemann manifold.
-We develop an efficient algorithm for Gaussian Variational Inference that implicitly satisfies the positive definite constraint on the variational covariance matrix.
-Our Exact manifold Gaussian Variational Bayes (EMGVB) provides exact but simple update rules and is straightforward to implement.
-Due to its black-box nature, EMGVB stands as a ready-to-use solution for VI in complex models.
+We develop an efficient algorithm for Gaussian Variational Inference whose updates satisfy the positive definite constraint on the variational covariance matrix.
+Our Manifold Gaussian Variational Bayes on the Precision matrix (MGVBP) solution provides simple update rules, is straightforward to implement, and the use of the precision matrix parametrization has a significant computational advantage.
+Due to its black-box nature, MGVBP stands as a ready-to-use solution for VI in complex models.
 Over five datasets, we empirically validate our feasible approach on different statistical and econometric models, discussing its performance with respect to baseline methods.